datasciencecookbook/datasciencecookbook.github.io/resources/index.md

 **Udemy** (courses often list for $100, but often drop to < $20)
 - [Python for Data Science and Machine Learning Bootcamp](https://www.udemy.com/course/python-for-data-science-and-machine-learning-bootcamp/) by Jose Portilla (Jose offers many great courses on time series, NLP, etc)
-- AWS/Azure : A Cloud Guru runs some pretty decent courses https://acloudguru.com/
+- [AWS Solutions Architect and Developer](https://www.udemy.com/user/ryankroonenburg/) A Cloud Guru has good Udemy courses

 **Coursera** (pay only if you want the certificate at the end)
 - [Andrew Ng's ML course](https://www.coursera.org/learn/machine-learning) is famous